The Right Regrets

 Brandon Kinder’s ready to release his second album, The Right Regrets.
 Again I’m finding comfort in a voice who embraces self-doubt and humility with abandon.
 It’s rare, refreshing.
 Not unlike Long Play, this album resonates as I clumsily attempt to find my way and wonder what I’ve gotten myself into.
-Listening to The Right Regrets won’t solve longings or regrets and it won’t answer “what ifs”, but this album will toss a rope and offer validation – I’m not alone.
+Listening to The Right Regrets won’t cure longings or eradicate regrets, but this album did toss a rope and offer validation – I’m not alone.

 With its opening, “Wasting Time”, Kinder shares his angst over leaving one place just to come to a stand-still in another.
 The song reaffirms what I’ve learned, those who seek geographical resolutions are often met with disappointment.

 One particular song, “Somewhere Between” has Kinder reflecting on childhood, “When things were more beautiful than they were real.”
 In one line the heart breaks, and is liberated.
 Kinder’s songs can’t be easily labeled, and shouldn’t.
 Yearning, truth and humility trail his voice like a lost child (or adult) who aches to be found.